|All Program Deadlines:||Fall|

 Tampa, FL 33620-6900

-A student's acceptance is granted for the semester and for the particular program specified in the official acceptance notification.
+Please note, a student's acceptance is granted for the semester and for the particular program specified in the official acceptance notification.
 In the event that a student wishes to change the date of entrance, they must request a deferral from the Chemistry Department.
 Failure to enroll during the specified semester without an approved deferral form will result in the cancellation of admission and will necessitate reapplication by the student.